AnnJBarr/ninetyeight_and_threequarters/README.md

 The application is called Ninety Eight & 3/4 Percent after a Dr Seuss quote.
 To be successful, challenges need to be broken up into steps we can take one after another, like the tasks on our to do list.

-*On and on you will hike*
+*On and on you will hike
-*and I know you'll hike far*
+and I know you'll hike far
-*and face up to your problems*
+and face up to your problems whatever they are.*
-*whatever they are.*

-*You'll get mixed up, of course,*
-*as you already know.*
-*You'll get mixed up*
-*with many strange birds as you go.*
-*So be sure when you step.*
-*Step with care and great tact*
-*and remember that Life's a Great Balancing Act.*
-*Just never forget to be dexterous and deft.*
-*And never mix up your right foot with your left.*

-*And will you succeed?*
-*Yes!
-You will, indeed!*
+*You'll get mixed up, of course, as you already know.
+You'll get mixed up with many strange birds as you go.
+So be sure when you step.
+Step with care and great tact and remember that Life's a Great Balancing Act.
+Just never forget to be dexterous and deft.
+And never mix up your right foot with your left.*

-*(98 and 3 / 4 percent guaranteed.)*
+*And will you succeed?
+Yes!
+You will, indeed!
+(98 and 3 / 4 percent guaranteed.)*

-Oh the places you’ll go - Dr Seuss
+#### Oh the places you’ll go - Dr Seuss

-The application has been designed to
+### The application has been designed to
-- show the total number of tasks awaiting completion, list of tasks to complete sorted oldest - newest with due date in words, a list of completed tasks sorted newest completed - oldest completed with done date in words.
-Overdue tasks show due date in red and completed tasks show details with strikethrough (READ)
+- show the total number of tasks awaiting completion, list of tasks to complete (sorted oldest - newest) with due date in words, a list of completed tasks (sorted newest completed - oldest completed) with done date in words.
+Overdue tasks show due date in red and completed tasks show details with strikethrough.
+(READ)
 - allow for the creation of new tasks whilst selecting a due by date.
 A task can not be added without text and max 160 characters available.
 Date selected cannot be before today.
 (CREATE)
-- allow for tasks to be marked as completed and the completed Date added to the data object (UPDATE)
+- allow for tasks to be marked as completed and the completed Date added to the data object.
+Allow for completed tasks to be undone and completed Date removed (UPDATE)
 - allow for tasks to be deleted from either to do or completed tasks (DELETE)

-The application makes use of [React Infinite Calendar](https://www.npmjs.com/package/react-infinite-calendar), [Font Awesone](https://www.npmjs.com/package/font-awesome) and [Moment](https://www.npmjs.com/package/moment).

 ### Technology Used